BrainSpawnInfosphere/media_html_page_generator/README.md

 ## HTTP Server

 The webserver is nodejs and uses http-server.
-To install:
+To install on OSX:

 	brew install node